 I’m at work on two new books now, The Passion for Rescue and Our Oceans, Our Breath.
-The Passion for Rescue is about the spirit which inspires people to undertake rescue operations and how pivotal this is to meeting our environmental and humanitarian challenges.
+The Passion for Rescue is about the extraordinary spirit which inspires people to undertake rescue operations and how pivotal this is to meeting our environmental and humanitarian challenges.
 Our Oceans, Our Breath is about marine plants and algae.
 It’s inspired by the fact that over 50% of the oxygen in every breath we take comes from marine plants and algae in the ocean.
-It will highlight the crucial role of marine plants and algae in ocean ecosystems and the importance of them to decarbonization efforts and restoring the earth.
+It will highlight the crucial role of marine plants and algae in maintaining healthy ocean ecosystems, coastal resiliency and decarbonization efforts.

 My writing has been published in newspapers, magazines and journals such as Alternet.org, Asian Geographic, Earth Island Journal, The East Bay Express, GreenBiz, the Marin Poetry Center Anthology, The Mindful Word, The Outward Bound International Journal, Times of the Islands, Seven Seas, and The San Francisco Chronicle.
 Drawing and nature journaling are integral to my writing process.
 My drawings have been exhibited at a variety of venues including the Berkeley Art Center, the COA Ethel Blum Gallery, Fort Mason Center and the Oakland Museum.